 Gratitude journaling is hardly a new concept, but there’s a reason Oprah, the Dalai Lama, and every mental health professional under the sun continue to sing its praises.
 It works in helping you achieve a happier, better, more fulfilled life and it can take as little as 15-seconds a day to master.
-In fact, a study on character strengths found that gratitude was the single best predictor of well-being—how’s that for proof?
+In fact, studies have continually found that the practice of gratitude is highly correlated with subjective well-being—how’s that for proof?

 For some people, opening to a blank page and pouring out your heart and soul comes naturally.
 For others—myself included—the pen and brain just don’t sync up.
 However, when it comes to the practice of gratitude journaling, the “rules” are rather simple.
 While a poetic entry about all of life’s blessings will most certainly boost your well-being, a simple “happy note” about something that made you smile in a day is enough to reap all the powerful benefits that come from the practice—or try jotting three things you're grateful for first thing in the morning, or right before bed.
 Whether you’re an avid journaler, have dabbled once or twice in your notebook, or are in search of anything that promises to boost your mood during these trying times, here are eight powerful, expert-backed reasons that will motivate you to start a gratitude journal right now.

 Boost Your Happiness

 A daily dose of self-love goes a long way in improving your mental state.
 “Having a gratitude journal gives you something to look over and boost yourself up, especially on those days when life feels hard or that nothing is going your way,” says Domonique Bertolucci, the best-selling author of The Happiness Code.
 Whether you’re powering through quarantine life or back to regularly scheduled programming, taking a minute to celebrate a daily smile goes a long way in boosting your well-being.
 “Numerous research studies have found that people who consciously count their blessings tend to be happier and less depressed,” she adds.